Dapingian: History

-The Ordovician was divided into three series and six global stages in 1995; in 2005, this was amended to seven stages with the formalization of the Hirnantian stage as the last stage in the Late Ordovician.
+The Ordovician was divided into three series and six global stages in 1995.
+Although at the time of 2005 GSSPs for the overlying Darriwilian and underlying "second stage" had already been ratified, definition of a GSSP for the first stage of the Middle Ordovician Series caused difficulties due to the deficiencies of the selected biohorizon and section.
 The Dapingian was the last Ordovician stage to be ratified, and was initially referred to as an informal and unnamed "third stage" corresponding to the early part of the Middle Ordovician.
 This third stage was meant to represent the appearance of several major index fossils.
-The conodont Baltoniodus triangularis, a species found in Baltica and China, defined the base of the regional Baltic Volkhov stage.
+The conodont Baltoniodus triangularis, a species found in Baltica and China, defined the base of the regional Baltoscandian Volkhov stage.
 Another conodont, Tripodus laevis, defined the base of the Whiterockian stage in western North America.
-T. laevis was also roughly correlated with the appearance of Isograptus v. lunatus, an abundant worldwide graptolite.
+T. laevis was also roughly correlated with the appearance of the graptolite Isograptus v. lunatus.

 The Whiterock Narrows section in the Ninemile Formation of Nevada was the initial suggestion for the GSSP of the third stage, but a 2001 review of the site revealed that its local conodont fauna was misaligned with wider graptolite zonation.
 In its place, two formal GSSP candidates were proposed.
 The Niquivil section of Argentina used another widespread species, Protoprioniodus (Cooperignathus) aranda, as a proxy for B. triangularis, T. laevis, and graptolites, which were absent from the section.
 The Huanghuachang section of China hosted a more diverse fauna of index fossils, including Baltoniodus triangularis and biostratigraphically useful graptolites and chitinozoans.
 The Huanghuachang section was approved as the GSSP for the third stage in 2006, and was ratified by the ICS in 2007.

 Naming

 The Dapingian is named after Daping, a village that lies near the Dapingian GSSP at Huanghuachang.
-Daping is very close to an outcrop with similar rocks, the "Chenjiahe section" (formerly "Daping section") in Chenjiahe.
-The name of the Dapingian stage was introduced in 2007 and approved alongside the stage's ratification, beating out earlier suggestions such as "Volkhovian" and "Huanghuachangian".
+The Chenjiahe section, an outcrop with similar rocks, can be found 5 km to the north of the Huanghuachang section.
+The name of the Dapingian stage was introduced in June 2007 and approved alongside the stage's ratification, beating out earlier suggestions such as "Volkhovian" and "Huanghuachangian".